madariyaprakash/TODOAPP/README.md

 ---------------
 Next, we need to set up our frontend app.
 I've developed this app with the latest version of Angular so, I'd recommend you to please go with the same version.
-Download the **todoUI** folder from the project directory and let's run it.
+Download the **todoUI/todo** folder from the project directory and let's run it.

 >Note: As the node_module directory is not available, running the app will throw errors.
 So, in order to overcome this, we have to run the **package.json** file which contains all the modules, dependencies required for this Angular app.